premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-2.What are the functionalities of Servlets in java?
+2.What are the functionalities of Servlets in java?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)